lacework/chef-lacework/README.md

 Patterns for protecting Tokens
 =======

-Due to the way the cookbook is written we are exposing all the configuration as a namespace in chef.
-However there are sensitive properties such as the access key.
+All of the configuration is exposed as a namespace in chef.
+There are sensitive properties such as the access key.

 Using `node.run_state` and a secret manager
 ------